pcrain/slippc/README.md

   * -j : _input_.json
   * -a : _input_-analysis.json
   * -X : _input_.zlp

+In directory mode, any errors during compression are written to an _\_errors.txt_ file in the directory specified with -X. Due to logistical overhead for parsing directories containing both raw and slippc-compressed files, directory mode currently does not have functionality to decompress all compressed files in a directory.

 ### Neutral Interactions
   The following are considered neutral states; frame counts should be identical for both players: